pghvlaans/yalpack/README.md

 Any and all of the target directories (including /tmp for the original "install" destination) can be changed by editing the shell scripts in `/sbin` or `/usr/bin`.
 See "Customization" for details and ensure that any edits are consistent.

 Please note that the `/var/yalpack` directory will not be removed by running `pkgremove yalpack`.
-For this reason, it is possible to upgrade yalpack by removing with pkgremove, and then running `make package` in the source directory for the new version.

 **Package tree backups**